You are here

 - the day/s in respect of which rent assistance is payable with the person's pension is earlier than the day on which the determination was made to pay rent assistance with the FTB rent assistance.

-Note: In these circumstances, the rate of FTB rent assistance payable will be reduced by the amount of rent assistance which has been paid for the period with the person's (and, where relevant) the person's partner's service pension or ISS.
+Note: In these circumstances, the rate of FTB rent assistance payable will be reduced by the amount of rent assistance which has been paid for the period with the person's (and, where relevant) the person's partner's service pension, ISS or veteran payment.More →

 Family Assistance Act 1999 – Schedule 1, Part 2, 4B